RamblerGoodness/Wear-Anything-AID/README.md

 - Outfit tracking by category (dynamic categories allowed).
 - Command-driven outfit tracking.
-- Story card persistence for settings and outfit.
 - World Time Generator (WTG 2.0).
 - Immersive D20 outcomes for `try`/`attempt` actions.
+- Hybrid Card generation.
+Keep important places and things in focus and only create new cards on command.

 ## Included Scripts